Allegations against Nawaz: SJC moved for sacking NAB chairman

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: A local leader of Pakistan Muslim League-Nawaz (PML-N) has resorted to the Supreme Judicial Council (SJC) against NAB Chairman Justice (retd) Javed Iqbal for allegedly leveling baseless allegations against Nawaz Sharif.
+ISLAMABAD: A local leader of Pakistan Muslim League-Nawaz (PML-N) has resorted to Supreme Judicial Council (SJC) against NAB Chairman Justice (R) Javed IQBAL for allegedly leveling baseless allegations against Nawaz Sharif.

-Earlier, the petitioner, Noor Muhammad Awan, had filed a petition in the Supreme Court against NAB chairman which was rejected by Chief Justice of Pakistan (CJP) Mian Saqib Nisar.
-Noor Muhammad had demanded sacking of the NAB chairman through his petition.
-As per rules, if any allegation comes to the fore against any judge of superior judiciary or NAB chairman, the matter is referred to the SJC.
+Earlier, the petitioner, Noor Muhammad Awan, had filed petition in the Supreme Court against NAB chairman which was rejected by Chief Justice of Pakistan (CJP) Mian Saqib Nisar.
+Noor Muhammad had demanded sacking of NAB chairman through his petition.

-The petitioner had taken the plea in his petition that leveling allegations by politicians against their rivals under political motives was acceptable.
-However, a revered institution like NAB should not become a tool in any political campaign against any politician.
-In this regard, it is the basic responsibility of NAB to avoid issuing press releases with reference to such allegations that need more investigation.
+As per rules if any allegation comes to fore against any judge of superior judiciary or NAB chairman, the matter is referred to SJC.
+The petitioner had taken plea in his petition that leveling allegations by politicians against their rivals under political motives is acceptable.
+However revered institution like NAB should not become tool in any political campaign against any politician.
+In this regard it is basic responsibility of NAB to avoid issuing press release with reference to such allegations which need more investigation.

-It was said in the petition that the NAB chairman had issued a press release on May 8 that Nawaz Sharif transferred $4.9 billion to India through money laundering.
+It was said in the petition that NAB chairman had issued press release on May 8 that Nawaz Sharif transferred $4.9 billion to India through money laundering.

-The petition further said that Justice (retd) Javed Iqbal is unable to perform his duties by staying neutral.
-Therefore, he should be sacked from his office.
+The petition further said that Justice (R) Javed Iqbal is unable to perform his duties by staying neutral.
+Therefore he should be sacked from his office.

-He demanded in his petition that the NAB chairman should either tender an unconditional apology or the SJC should give such a decision which meets the norms of justice.
+He demanded in his petition that NAB chairman should either tender unconditional apology or SJC should give such a decision which meets the norms of justice.

-ISLAMABAD: A local leader of Pakistan Muslim League-Nawaz (PML-N) has resorted to the Supreme Judicial Council (SJC) against NAB Chairman Justice (retd) Javed Iqbal for allegedly leveling baseless allegations against Nawaz Sharif.
+ISLAMABAD: A local leader of Pakistan Muslim League-Nawaz (PML-N) has resorted to Supreme Judicial Council (SJC) against NAB Chairman Justice (R) Javed IQBAL for allegedly leveling baseless allegations against Nawaz Sharif.

-Earlier, the petitioner, Noor Muhammad Awan, had filed a petition in the Supreme Court against NAB chairman which was rejected by Chief Justice of Pakistan (CJP) Mian Saqib Nisar.
-Noor Muhammad had demanded sacking of the NAB chairman through his petition.
-As per rules, if any allegation comes to the fore against any judge of superior judiciary or NAB chairman, the matter is referred to the SJC.
+Earlier, the petitioner, Noor Muhammad Awan, had filed petition in the Supreme Court against NAB chairman which was rejected by Chief Justice of Pakistan (CJP) Mian Saqib Nisar.
+Noor Muhammad had demanded sacking of NAB chairman through his petition.

-The petitioner had taken the plea in his petition that leveling allegations by politicians against their rivals under political motives was acceptable.
-However, a revered institution like NAB should not become a tool in any political campaign against any politician.
-In this regard, it is the basic responsibility of NAB to avoid issuing press releases with reference to such allegations that need more investigation.
+As per rules if any allegation comes to fore against any judge of superior judiciary or NAB chairman, the matter is referred to SJC.
+The petitioner had taken plea in his petition that leveling allegations by politicians against their rivals under political motives is acceptable.
+However revered institution like NAB should not become tool in any political campaign against any politician.
+In this regard it is basic responsibility of NAB to avoid issuing press release with reference to such allegations which need more investigation.

-It was said in the petition that the NAB chairman had issued a press release on May 8 that Nawaz Sharif transferred $4.9 billion to India through money laundering.
+It was said in the petition that NAB chairman had issued press release on May 8 that Nawaz Sharif transferred $4.9 billion to India through money laundering.

-The petition further said that Justice (retd) Javed Iqbal is unable to perform his duties by staying neutral.
-Therefore, he should be sacked from his office.
+The petition further said that Justice (R) Javed Iqbal is unable to perform his duties by staying neutral.
+Therefore he should be sacked from his office.

-He demanded in his petition that the NAB chairman should either tender an unconditional apology or the SJC should give such a decision which meets the norms of justice.
+He demanded in his petition that NAB chairman should either tender unconditional apology or SJC should give such a decision which meets the norms of justice.

 Comments